MSA Forward 2017: Inaugural PhD Workshop in Copenhagen

-The day before the Second Annual Conference of the Memory Studies Association, MSA Forward provided a forum for PhD students to explore the connection of their research to Memory Studies.
+A day before the Second Annual Conference of the Memory Studies Association, MSA Forward provided a forum for PhD students to explore the connection of their research to Memory Studies in the form of a workshop.
 MSA Forward offers a platform for exchanging ideas with a cohort of early researchers, learning about recent developments in Memory Studies and interacting with key academics in the field.
 Through flash presentations, PhD students had the opportunity to discuss the specific ways their research connects with Memory Studies and to receive feedback from established scholars.

-Participants explored the role of Memory Studies in individual PhD projects by engaging with the following questions: What connections does the PhD thesis establish with Memory Studies?
+Participants explored the role of Memory Studies in individual PhD projects, through engaging with the following questions: What connections does the PhD thesis establish with Memory Studies?
 In which ways do case studies or primary texts engage with issues of remembrance and forgetting?
 Which methodology are used and why?
-Are the memory frameworks employed transcultural, transnational, multidirectional, palimpsestic, or something else?
+Are the memory frameworks you employ transcultural, transnational, multidirectional, palimpsestic, or something else?

 In the afternoon, we hosted a career café and enjoyed Copenhagen’s nightlife with a PhD dinner and drinks.

 We as co-organizers are grateful to all our participants and respondents for their participation and efforts; it was a pleasure to be part of this inaugural PhD workshop.
 Our thanks also go to the Memory Studies Association which supported our project from the very beginning.
 Moreover, the idea to bring together junior scholars and established voices in the field of Memory Studies has been developed into the MSA Mentorship Program.
 In order to join, simply become a member and get connected to your favorite scholar!